leandrolcampos/mpfr-for-mojo/README.md

 Out of the box, we can set an MPFR value from or convert it to a `float32` or `float64` value.
 But in Mojo, which is being designed mainly for AI workloads, other floating-point types can be equally or even more important, depending on the scenario.

-That's the reason this PoC demonstrates how we can extend the MPFR library to work with `float16` and `bfloat16`.
+That's the reason this PoC demonstrates how we can extend the GNU MPFR library to work with `float16` and `bfloat16`.

 Setting an MPFR value from a `float16` or `bfloat16` is trivial.
 In fact, any value in these floating-point types is representable in `float32`, which allows us to promote it to the latter type without data loss and then call `mpfr_set_flt`.